PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Proposed Method

 To explore this construction, we consider a simple perceptron model that estimates the cost of renting an apartment:

-where \(y\prime\) is the size of the apartment and \(n_r\) is the number of rooms.
+\(y\prime\) is the size of the apartment and \(n_r\) is the number of rooms.

-Based on this model, we introduce two initial sub-problems to illustrate how trust propagates through the computation: \begin{itemize} \item Problem 1: How does trust in $n_r$ and $s$ propagate to the output $y\prime$. \item Problem 2: Assume that we have trust \(T_{\theta_1}\) in \(\theta_1 = 10\) and \(T_{\theta_2}\) in \(\theta_2 = 100\).
+Based on this model, we introduce two initial sub-problems to illustrate how trust propagates through the computation: \begin{enumerate} \item How does trust in $n_r$ and $s$ propagate to the output $y\prime$. \item Assume that we have trust \(T_{\theta_1}\) in \(\theta_1 = 10\) and \(T_{\theta_2}\) in \(\theta_2 = 100\).
 Here, trust again depends on the property of interest.
 For example in a bias context, it reflects the extent to which the weights were trained to capture the true influence of apartment size and number of rooms on the final price, without introducing systematic bias.
-The central question, then, is how such parameter-trust assessments refine the solution of Problem~1.
-In other words, how does trust in the parameters influence the propagation of input trust to the output $y\prime$? \end{itemize} The question of how to calculate trust in the parameters is addressed in Section~\ref{sec:patas}.
+The central question, then, is how such parameter-trust assessments refine the solution of the first problem.
+In other words, how does trust in the parameters influence the propagation of input trust to the output $y\prime$? \end{enumerate} The question of how to calculate trust in the parameters is addressed in Section~\ref{sec:patas}.